ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### FETCH Handler {#stale-sids-fetch}

-The handler expects a FETCH request, whose payload specifies a version number of the group keying material, encoded as an unsigned CBOR integer.
+The handler expects a FETCH request, whose payload specifies a version number of the group keying material, encoded as an unsigned CBOR integer (see {{sec-retrieve-stale-sids}}).

 In addition to what is defined in {{Section 4.1.2 of RFC9594}}, the handler verifies that the requesting Client is a current member of the group.
 If the verification fails, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 0 ("Operation permitted only to group members").